arturAR/PTicTacToe/README.md

     +13.
 Winning condition has variable number of characters: 3, 4, 5, etc. (user provides)
     14. Game messages should have configurable target: console (System.out) or logs (for the sake of this exercise it’s OK to make it System.err), or external printer.
-    +15. before game starts it asks who goes first, O or X
-    16. We are bi-lingual: Polish and English are fine.
+    +15. before game starts it asks who goes first, O or X +16.
+We are bi-lingual: Polish and English are fine.
 In future we want to add more languages: messages are to be read from a file for chosen language.
 Choosing the language depends on configuration variable.
+    17. I can play through network (not on one machine)

 # TO DO list

 	- testy
-	- możliwe przerwanie gry dla parametru q
 	- refactoring !!!! lepszy podział obowiązków między klasy
-	- sprawdzenie przyjmowanych parametrów
 	- poprawa wydajności sprawdzenia wygranej(możliwa zmiana implementacji areny do mapy)

-	- internacjolizacja(czytanie i obsługa wszystkich parametrów)
-	- obsługa tury - przyda się przy sieciowej wersji
-	- wersja sieciowa
-	- obsługa wyjątków
+	- zmiana IOResolvera:
+		+ przyjmowanie parametrów o typie MessagePrintera<stworzenie dwóch na interfejsie, jeden dla sieciowego drugi dla normalnego>
+		+ UserInput jako interfejs i wstrzykiwanie go w zależności od wersji
+	- dwie drogi programu sieciowego: klient i serwer

 # For review & questions & doubts